 Urban Montessori will annually administer each of the following assessment measures under the CAASPP, or legal equivalent, to all students required to take each battery of tests:

 Smarter Balanced Assessment Consortium (SBAC)

-California Standards Test (CST)
+California Science Test (CAST)

+California Alternate Assessments (CAA)

-California English Language Development Test (CELDT)
+English Language Proficiency Assessments for California (ELPAC)

 Physical Fitness Test (PFT)

-Urban Montessori is subject to all state (API) and federal (AYP) assessment and accountability requirements.
 If Urban Montessori does not administer tests with the County, Urban Montessori hereby grants authority to the State of California to provide a copy of all test results directly to the County as well as Urban Montessori.
 Test results for the prior year, if not provided directly to the County by the State, will be provided by the charter school to the County no later than 30 days after receipt of said results.

 The results of these state assessments will be an indicator of overall school wide performance, class performance, grade-level performance, and subgroup performance.
 These tests will be one of multiple assessment methods used to document and monitor student growth on a continuum of achievement.